needle-tools/needle-engine-support/documentation/networking.md

 # Networking

 Access to core networking functionality can be obtained by using ``this.context.connection`` from a component.
-The built-in backend server requires users to be connected to a room.
+The default backend server connects users to rooms.
+Users in the same room will share state and receive messages from each other.

 Networking is currently based on [websockets](https://github.com/jjxxs/websocket-ts) and sending either json strings (for infrequent updates) or [flatbuffers](https://google.github.io/flatbuffers/) (for frequent updates).
 Continue reading below for more details: